 Clicking on the map will take you to the FLT website and interactive map.

-It will be best to write an article on each of those two trail systems (I'll link to them) and concentrate on my hike.
+It will be best to write an article on each of those two trail systems (I’ll link them) and concentrate on my hike.

 The Onondaga Branch of the Finger Lakes Trail

-The Onondaga Trail runs from the main trail southeast of Cuyler, New York 40+ miles to the northern edge of the Tioughnioga Wildlife Management Area south of Cazenovia, New York.
+The Onondaga Trail runs from the main trail southeast of Cuyler, New York, 40+ miles to the northern edge of the Tioughnioga Wildlife Management Area south of Cazenovia, New York.

-Besides the management area mentioned the Onondaga Trail goes through Deruyter State Forest, Highland Forest County Park, Morgan Hill State Forest, Labrador Hollow Forest, and the Peage Hill State Forest.
+Besides the management area mentioned, the Onondaga Trail goes through Deruyter State Forest, Highland Forest County Park, Morgan Hill State Forest, Labrador Hollow Forest, and the Peage Hill State Forest.

 I will include links to those areas when I write an article on the Onondaga Trail (I want to finish it all first).